ruanyf/react-demos/README.md

 );
 ```

-The above code takes data from Github's API, and the RepoList component gets a Promise object as its property.
+The above code takes data from Github's API, and the `RepoList` component gets a Promise object as its property.

 Now, while the promise is pending, the component displays a loading indicator.
-When the promise is resolved successfully, the component displays the country information as a flag icon and name.
+When the promise is resolved successfully, the component displays a list of repository information.
 If the promise is rejected, the component displays an error message.

 ```javascript
 var RepoList = React.createClass({